myshell-ai/AIlice/README.md

 ```

 - For a more detailed understanding of the installation and configuration methods, please visit the [Installation and Usage](#installation-and-usage) section and the [Selection and Configuration of LLM](#selection-and-configuration-of-LLM) section.
-- To grasp the basic design principles of AIlice, navigate to the [Design](#design) section.
+- To grasp the basic design principles of Ailice, navigate to the [Design](#design) section.

 <a name="cool-things-we-can-do"></a>
 ### COOL things we can do
 Let's list some typical use cases.
-I frequently employ these examples to test AIlice during development, ensuring stable performance.
+I frequently employ these examples to test Ailice during development, ensuring stable performance.
 However, even with these tests, the execution results are influenced by the chosen model, code version, and even the testing time.
 (GPT-4 may experience a decrease in performance under high loads.
 Some random factors can also lead to different results from running the model multiple times.
-Sometimes the LLM performs very intelligently, but other times it does not) Additionally, AIlice is an agent based on multi-agent cooperation, and as a user, you are also one of the "agents".
-Hence, when AIlice requires additional information, it will seek input from you, and the thoroughness of your details is crucial for her success.
+Sometimes the LLM performs very intelligently, but other times it does not) Additionally, Ailice is an agent based on multi-agent cooperation, and as a user, you are also one of the "agents".
+Hence, when Ailice requires additional information, it will seek input from you, and the thoroughness of your details is crucial for her success.
 Furthermore, if the task execution falls short, you can guide her in the right direction, and she will rectify her approach.

-The last point to note is that AIlice currently lacks a run time control mechanism, so she might get stuck in a loop or run for an extended period.
+The last point to note is that Ailice currently lacks a run time control mechanism, so she might get stuck in a loop or run for an extended period.
 When using a commercial LLM, you need to monitor her operation closely.

 - **"Please list the contents of the current directory."**